Flinders line: Services

 Trains to and from Adelaide operate every 20 minutes during weekday peak periods, every 30 minutes off-peak on weekdays, and on weekends into the late evening.
 Before the extension to Flinders, services operated between 6.30 am and 7.30 pm on weekdays only.
 Services were only extended to operate during weekday off-peak periods in 2004.
 Stations between Adelaide and Woodlands Park are also served by Seaford line trains, and stations between Adelaide and Goodwood are also served by Belair line trains.
 Prior to 2014, most trains were operated by 3000 class railcars, augmented at times by 2000 class railcars.
 Following the electrification of the line, the latter were no longer authorised to operate on the line and they were retired from service in 2015.
-The line is now operated by A-City electric multiple units.
+The line is now operated by 4000 class electric multiple units.